 ‘In Harmony • Sistema England has had a huge impact on parental involvement in the schools.
 Many of the parents who did not engage with school in the past are now coming to the school since In Harmony started.
 When there are events or concerts in the school the hall is overflowing.
 Parents feel that IHSE is helping to keep their children away from criminal activity’.

-It seems to me that schemes like this could potentially transform society.
+It seems that schemes like this could potentially transform society.
 The great news is that the Arts Council England is to launch four new In Harmony projects.
 The new projects will run from 2012 to 2015 and they will be jointly funded by the Department for Education and Arts Council and the Arts Council England.
-I have been invited to attend some of the sessions and rehearsals which take place in Lambeth and I am very much looking forward to observing this wonderfully innovative and worthwhile project.
-I shall. of course, be blogging about my visits too.
+I have been invited to attend some of the sessions and rehearsals which take place in Lambeth, and I am very much looking forward to observing this wonderfully innovative and worthwhile project.